robcarver17/pysystemtrade/docs/production.md

 ## Scripts under other (non-linux) operating systems

-There is a built-in Python mechanism for creating command line executables; it may make sense for those who want to have a production instance of pysystemtrade on MacOS or Windows.
+There is a built-in Python mechanism for creating command line executables; it may make sense for those who want to have a production instance of pysystemtrade on macOS or Windows.
 Or for Linux users who would prefer to use the standard method than the supplied scripts.
 The mechanism is provided by the packaging tools, and configured in pyproject.toml.
 See the [docs here](https://setuptools.pypa.io/en/latest/userguide/entry_point.html).

 You add a new *entry_points* section to `pyproject.toml` file like: